PaoloMazzon/Astro/docs/classes/Entity.md

  + `level -> lib/Engine::Level` Level that this instance was created for.

 Called by the level each frame.

+### draw
+`draw(level)`

+Parameters
+ + `level -> lib/Engine::Level` Level that this instance was created for.

+Called by the level each frame, if this isn't overloaded and `sprite` is non-null this will render this entity's sprite.

 ### destroy
 `destroy(level)`